 I’m now looking forward to being able to pay it forward with a touch of kindness to other artists and creatives.
 I want to give them the self-belief and a little reminder to live their best lives.
 Being kind to ourselves is something we really need to do, so if I can help people to be good to themselves as well that's another benefit.
 Do pop over and say hello if you're on Instagram.

 Obviously this isn't a sustainable business model.
-While I'm able to offer a few offers like this I will, but longer term I would really love to be able to give something back as a regular commitment.
-I'm now working on my new collection and wholesale.
-It would be so good to hear from other people doing something like this, it certainly feels good to give something back.
+While I'm able to offer a few offers like this I will, but longer term I plan to give back to charities I support wherever I am able.